 • Proficient with Microsoft Office applications.

-• Fluency in Spanish, Russian, African or Asian languages a plus.
+• Fluency in Spanish, African, Russian or Asian languages a plus.

 .
+We value your lived experience.
 Open until filled.
 Additional agency information available at www.newbegin.org